skafos/TuriTextClassifier/advanced_usage/README.md

 # Text Classifier Advanced Usage
-The purpose of this section is to provide some additional insight and examples for how to build and deploy text classification models.
+The purpose of this Advanced Usage Guide is to provide additional tooling, tips, and guidance for building Text Classification Models.

 ## Tips And "Gotchas"